Jiajisu/soft_haptics_control/README.md

 ---

 ## Citation / Contact
-If you use or extend this framework in academic work, please cite the associated papers (add your BibTeX here).
+If you use or extend this framework in academic work, please cite the associated papers

 Maintainer: **Jiaji Su**
+Supervisor: **Zonghe Chua**
-Lab: ERIE Lab, Case Western Reserve University
+Lab: **ERIE Lab, Case Western Reserve University**